luukjanssens/The-Multiplator/README.md

-# themultiplator
+# The Multiplator

-Image multiplier shader
+This shader multiplies 2 images, randomly picked from the `img/` folder.

+Works best in landscape viewports.

+Enjoy.